-If your school must withdraw from the state tournament, it is important that you take action immediately.
-If you have already submitted your List of Participants, your activities director must inform the IHSA Office of the team's intention to withdraw by Wednesday, February 1, 2017.
-If your team withdraws after the pairings have been made, your school will be assessed a \$100 penalty.
-If your team does not withdraw and subsequently fails to appear at the state tournament, your school will be assessed a \$100 penalty.
+If your school must withdraw from the state series, it is important that you take action immediately.
+If you have already submitted your List of Participants, your activities director must inform the IHSA Office of the team's intention to withdraw by Wednesday, January 17, 2018.
+If your team withdraws after this date, your school will be assessed a \$100 penalty.
+If your team does not withdraw and subsequently fails to appear at either the sectional tournament or the State Tournament, your school will be assessed a \$100 penalty.